leodecorte/dashboard/README.md

 npm i
 ```

-in the frond-end folder, and the back-end folder which is located inside the Dashboard folder.
+in the frond-end folder, and the back-end.

 Make sure you have your SQL DB running in port 3306, and just change the credentials in the index.js from the backend folder.
+The DB's instructions are in DB.sql inside of back-end folder.

 When everything is set up, just run the application